-Serbia: TSO company Elektromreza Srbije increased profits in 2013/2014, offers 80MEUR of profits to Serbian gov to support energy stability after floods12.
-August 2014. / News Serbia Energy
+Serbia: TSO company Elektromreza Srbije increased profits in 2013/2014, offers 80MEUR of profits to Serbian gov to support energy stability after floods, News Serbia Energy

 Serbian TSO company Elektromreza Srbije (EMS) has accumulated profits from previous years of 80 million EUR that were not used and could be used to help the government, stated Mr. Nikola Petrovic, director of EMS.
 TSO company EMS increased the profits to 15MEUR in 2013.